harvester/harvester/README.md

 1. Networking management with both overlay management networks and VLAN
 1. Built-in image repository
 1. Virtual Machine templates

+Check out this [demo](https://vimeo.com/489756753) to get a quick overview of the Harvester UI.

 ## Hardware Requirements
 To get the Harvester server up and running the following minimum hardware requirements are required: